NRuf77/proset/README.md

 add benchmark cases with greater sample size and feature dimension.
 - version 0.2.1: bugfix: if sample weights are passed for training, these are also used to compute marginal class probabilities.
+- version 0.3.0: instead of splitting training data into chunks that fit in memory, model fitting now supports an upper bound on the number of samples per batch, which is more efficient.

 ### Note on performance
 Version 0.2.0 improves compute performance as version 0.1.0 was somewhat unsatisfactory in that regard.